ds261/august2022/README.md

 ## Schedule

-3:30 PM - 5:00 PM on Tuesdays and Thursdays; Place: Room No: 202 of CDS.
+3:30PM - 5:00PM on Tuesdays and Thursdays; Place: Room No: 202 of CDS.

 ## Resources[^1]